 Tutors can provide great support and help for kids with learning and thinking differences.
 And good communication between your child’s tutor and teacher is key to making your child’s tutoring experience a successful one.

 Sharing information allows the tutor to support what your child is learning in the classroom.
-The tutor can make sure the methods she uses don’t confuse your child because they’re different from what’s being used at school.
+The tutor can make sure the methods your child uses aren’t confusing because they’re different from what’s being used at school.

-Here are five ways to help your child’s tutor and his teachers communicate and work together.
+Here are five ways to help your child’s tutor and their teachers communicate and work together.

 1. Share your tutoring plans with the teacher.

 Let the teacher know ahead of time what you’re planning and what to expect.
 That can help open clear lines of communication from the start.

 Explain that your goal is for the tutor to work with the school to support your child’s success in the classroom.
 Let the teacher know you’d like the tutor to get insights into what’s happening at school and how best to coordinate efforts.
 Then ask the teacher how they’d prefer to communicate.